 Lim Yoo Jong

-Lim Yoo Jong is a strong Korean amateur player (4-5 dan in France, EGD information) who has lived in France since the sixties.
-He has taught many players and is one of the first players who established Go in France.
+Lim Yoo Jong was a strong Korean amateur player (4-5 dan in France, EGD information) who lived in France since the sixties.
+He taught many players and was a key figure in developing Go in France.
 (See the History of Go in France 1965 - 2007).
 He died in September 2016.

-From December 2009 onwards, Maître Lim (as he is known in France) has occasionaly played on KGS, using the account MaitreLim.
+From December 2009 onwards, Maître Lim (as he is known in France) occasionally played on KGS, using the account MaitreLim.

-Maître Lim is particularly interested in opening theory.
-He has made many interesting critiques of common pro fusekis.
+Maître Lim was particularly interested in opening theory.
+He made many interesting critiques of common pro fusekis.
 Here's a simple example of a "pseudo joseki" as he would call it:

 Depending on a ladder, White can play 5 at 6.
 See any standard joseki book for continuations: it can get a bit complicated.